The Importance of Early Childhood education

 i) Non-Christian children who reside outside the parish.

-Please contact the School Office for an Enrolment Application Form and School Tour.
+Please contact the School Office for a School Tour.